jperasmus/stale-while-revalidate-cache/README.md

 #### cacheSetFailed

 Emitted when an error occurs while trying to persist a value to the given `storage`, ie. if `storage.setItem()` throws.
 Cache persistence happens asynchronously, so you can't expect this error to bubble up to the main revalidate function.
 If you want to be aware of this error, you have to subscribe to this event.

-#### cacheExpired

-Emitted when a value was found in the cache, but it has expired.
-The payload will include the old `cachedValue` for your own reference.
-This cached value will not be used, but the task function will be invoked and waited for to provide the response.

 #### revalidate